 Kevin L. Jones has been Curator at the FIDM Museum since 1999.
 Christina M. Johnson began her career at the FIDM Museum in 2003 and has served as Associate Curator since 2010.
 Together, Jones and Johnson have curated such exhibitions as High Style: Betsy Bloomingdale and the Haute Couture (2009), FABULOUS!
 Ten Years of FIDM Museum Acquisitions, 2000–2010 (2011), and in 2013, they organized Modern Love: Fashion Visionaries from the FIDM Museum, LA for Bendigo Art Gallery, Australia.

-This exhibition is organized by the American Federation of Arts and the FIDM Museum.
+This exhibition is organized by the American Federation of Arts and the FIDM Museum at the Fashion Institute of Design & Merchandising, Los Angeles.